Rishad Hossain: Domestic career

 He made his first-class debut for North Zone in the 2018–19 Bangladesh Cricket League on 5 December 2018.
 He made his Twenty20 debut for Khelaghar Samaj Kallyan Samity in the 2018–19 Dhaka Premier Division Twenty20 Cricket League on 25 February 2019.
 In November 2019, he was selected to play for the Rangpur Rangers in the 2019–20 Bangladesh Premier League.

 In February 2021, he was selected in the Bangladesh Emerging squad for their home series against the Ireland Wolves.
 He made his List A debut on 24 March 2022, for Khelaghar Samaj Kallyan Samity in the 2021–22 Dhaka Premier Division Cricket League.

 In June 2024, he was signed by Toronto Nationals for the 2024 Global T20 Canada.
 He missed the tournament for visa issues.

-On September 2024, he was picked by Hobart Hurricanes for the 2025 BBL.
-He got denied to play because of conflicting schedules with BPL and a lack of necessary clearance by the BCB.
+In September 2024, he was picked by Hobart Hurricanes for the 2025 BBL.
+He got denied to play because of conflicting schedules with BPL and a lack of necessary clearance by the Bangladesh Cricket Board.
+In the following season, he claimed 15 wickets and finished as the leading wicket-taker for the Hurricanes.
+His best bowling figures were 3 for 26 against the Adelaide Strikers.
+He was named Hurricanes's BBL player of the year.